Food Standards Notification Circular

 Information Publication Scheme – Important information for applicants and submitters

 We will not publish any material provided in-confidence.
-Applications will be published when we publicly notify FSANZ’s decision after an Administrative Assessment has been completed and the application has been accepted.
+Applications will be published when we publicly notify FSANZ’s decision after an Administrative Assessment has been completed.
 Submissions will be published as soon as possible after the end of the public comment period.
-Where large numbers of documents are involved, FSANZ will make these available on CD, rather than on the website.

-If you wish to be advised of developments with any of the matters listed above or require more information about anything in this Circular, email email@example.com .
+If you wish to be advised of developments with any of the matters listed in or for more information about anything in this Circular, email firstname.lastname@example.org .